EBZebra/docs/edge/source/guide/configreference.md

 	<NPAPIDirectory value="file:///path-to-NPAPI-dir"/>

 ### Preloads \\ PreloadLegacyActiveX
-Whether or not to preload the ActiveX object in WebKit.
-You'll need to use this if you want backwards compatibility with code written in PocketBrowser that used the ActiveXObject.
-This setting is supported on Windows Mobile / CE with the webkit only.
+Determines whether to preload the ActiveX object in WebKit.
+Use this for backward compatibility with code written in PocketBrowser that used the ActiveXObject.
+Applies to WM CE with the Zebra Webkit only.

 **Possible Values**